Ilinca Băcilă

 Maria Ilinca Băcilă ([maˈri.a iˈliŋka bəˈt͡ʃilə]; born 17 August 1998), also known as simply Ilinca, is a Romanian singer and yodeler.
 She is well known for her unique yodel.
 She participated in the Eurovision Song Contest 2017, representing Romania, along with Alex Florea.

 Career

 2012–14: Românii au talent, X Factor & Vocea Romaniei

 In 2012, Ilinca participated in the second season of Românii au talent.

 In 2013, Ilinca participated in the third season of X Factor with Trupa Quattro.

-In 2014, Ilinca participated in the 4th season of Vocea Romaniei, where she reached the semi final.
+In 2014, Ilinca participated in the 4th season of Vocea Romaniei, where she reached the semi-final.

-2017–present: Eurovision Song Contest
+2017: Eurovision Song Contest

 Along with Alex Florea, Ilinca represented Romania in the Eurovision Song Contest 2017, coming in 7th place with the song "Yodel It!".

 On 11 May 2017, a few hours before the second semifinal of the Eurovision contest, another of her songs, "Amici", was published.